 This is just the same size as the Original Bradley Smoker, but higher tech.
 You can set the time and temperature using a digital display rather than a dial.

-More suited to restaurant use - and a favourite with many restarateurs including Mark Hix - this is the largest in the Bradley smoker family.
+If you're catering for a crowd, you'll want the largest in the Bradley smoker family.
 As with the Digital 4-Rack Smoker, you can set the time and temperature using the digital display.

 Traditional smoking techniques meet the online age with this impressive new release from Bradley Smokers.
 You can monitor and control your smoking progress directly from your iPhone.